 - It was clarified that a maximum of two semesters of language could be waived by high school coursework; BA students would not be able to waive their degree requirement with four years of high school coursework. - Currently, the College of Engineering is the only college that allows students to transfer in language coursework from high school.
 The policy change would open up this opportunity to all colleges/programs. - Allowing BA students to fulfill the requirement with two separate languages would allow students with limited languages to choose from in high school to select from far more options for their additional second language.
-Any students who wanted to continue the same language would still be eligible to take a proficiency exam to confirm what they learned in high school and continue on at the University. - Options for students to meet proficiency would be expanded and elaborated on, such as through study abroad or multilingual experiences (i.e., students in ITEP that taught on a Navajo reservation could use that experience to satisfy the requirement). - How would an adult, returning student fit into this new model?
+Any students who wanted to continue the same language would still be eligible to take a proficiency exam to confirm what they learned in high school and continue on at the University. - Options for students to meet proficiency would be expanded and elaborated on, such as through study abroad or multilingual experiences (i.e., students in the Indigenous Teacher Education Program that teach on a Navajo reservation could use that experience to satisfy the requirement). - How would an adult, returning student fit into this new model?
 Their language experience may not align, but would it be evaluated? - Members wondered about alternative ways to meet the requirement not specified in policy.
-For example, some active-duty or former military
+For example, some active-duty or former military students have gained cultural competency from living abroad in small towns (rather than a military base).

-- students have gained cultural competency from living abroad in small towns (rather than a military base). - Students with a long gap between their high school experience and entering University may not be able to pass a proficiency exam, but would still have gained the cultural exchange benefits of studying the language. - Why is there only an additional requirement for BA degrees, and not the BIS or other degrees? - Because the current policy only has additional requirements for BA degrees, higher requirements for other degrees were not discussed. - One member noted that the BIS would be identical to the BA in Interdisciplinary Studies if it also required four semesters of second language. - A representative from the College of Fine Arts noted that BFA degrees also require four semesters of a second language.
-A discussion should be had with the college about whether that fourth semester proficiency is needed or should be replaced with other coursework. - If specific, non-BA programs wanted to require additional second language proficiency beyond 2 years, this policy update would not prevent that.
-Additional language could still be required at the programlevel. - The second language taskforce would be made aware of the concern regarding BFA second language requirements. - It is possible that the fourth semester language proficiency is required by the College of Fine Arts' accrediting body, the National Association for Schools of Music (NASM). - Recommendations for the other foundations policies have not yet been finalized, but the ultimate goal will be to review all foundation policies simultaneously, if possible.
+- Students with a long gap between their high school experience and entering University may not be able to pass a proficiency exam, but would still have gained the cultural exchange benefits of studying the language. - Why is there only an additional requirement for BA degrees, and not the Bachelor if Interdisciplinary Studies (BIS) or other degrees? - Because the current policy only has additional requirements for BA degrees, higher requirements for other degrees were not discussed. - One member noted that the BIS would be identical to the BA in Interdisciplinary Studies if it also required four semesters of second language. - If specific, non-BA programs wanted to require additional second language proficiency beyond 2 years, this policy update would not prevent that.
+Additional language could still be required at the program level. - One member wanted to confirm the language requirement for the Bachelor of Fine Arts degree; if it was a fourth-semester proficiency, the second language taskforce would be made aware. - Recommendations for the other foundations policies have not yet been finalized, but the goal will be to review all foundation policies simultaneously, if possible.